gesshin/dotfiles/README.md

   ```bash
   antidote bundle < ~/.config/zsh/.zsh_plugins.txt > ~/.config/zsh/.zsh_plugins.zsh
   ```
-- When there are issues with tmux pliugins, delete all folders in `~/.tmux/plugins` and run
+- When there are issues with tmux plugins, delete all folders in `~/.tmux/plugins` and run
   ```bash
   tmux source-file ~/.config/tmux/tmux.conf
   ```